 What are essential fatty acids?
 What do they do?

-Essential fatty acids are essential to skin health.
+Essential fatty acids are essential to heart, skin and nervous system health.

 Welcome to Be Healthy!
 Be Happy!
 The College of Skin Health – Skin Health 101.
 I’m Dr. Jim.